2026 Preakness Stakes betting in PA

 In early races, points may be awarded on a scale of 10-4-2-1.
 Later in the season, the points get bumped up even further to a range of 50-20-10-5.
 The stakes get kicked up once again for the final races of the stretch, known as the “Super Six.”

-Horses who win the races in this category, which include annual events such as the Blue Grass Stakes and Louisiana Derby, win a whopping 100 points.
+Horses that win the races in this category, which include annual events such as the Blue Grass Stakes and the Louisiana Derby, win a whopping 100 points.
 The top finishers on the leaderboard qualify for the main events.

 By the time the Preakness rolls around, all the horses scheduled to run will have proven themselves as being among the top 2- and 3-year-old horses for the current season.